 This particular problem is non-existent with SerpWatch.
 As a SEMrush alternative, it has a clean, modern-looking UI design.
 Right off the bat, you get a clear overview of the total number of projects you’re tracking, the number of tracked keywords, and how many of them moved up or down since the last time the rankings were tracked.

-Directly below is the overview of your projects, where you get this information for each project plus the location, search engine, and language you’ve selected for keyword rank tracking, plus the option to add another project, edit any of the existing ones, edit notification settings, or delete a project.
+Directly below is the overview of your projects, where you get this information for each project plus checking frequency, location, search engine, and language you’ve selected for keyword rank tracking, plus the option to add another project, edit any of the existing ones, reporting settings, edit notification settings, or delete a project.

 Detailed Project Overview in SerpWatch

 Once you select the project you want to check, you get a detailed view of your ranking results, which include the following: